blue-yonder/tsfresh/docs/text/how_to_contribute.rst

     6. Clear the Output of iPython notebooks.
 This improves the readability of related Git diffs.

-Test framework
+Installation
-''''''''''''''
+''''''''''''

-After making your changes, you probably want to test your changes locally.
-To run our comprehensive suite of unit tests you have to install all the relevant python packages with
+Install all the relevant python packages with

 .. code::